 The College of Education and Human Development offers masters and doctoral programs in our two academic units – Human Development & Family Sciences and the School of Education.

-Our School of Education Graduate Program is consistently ranked as one of the top schools for graduate education by U.S. News & World Report’s “America’s Best Graduate Schools.”
+Our School of Education Graduate Program has consistently ranked in the top 15% of graduate education schools by US News & World Report’s “America’s Best Graduate Schools.”
 Masters and doctoral students work closely with renowned faculty in a rigorous program, conducting evidence-based research in real-world educational settings.
 Online and traditional masters degrees, Ph.D.s and an Ed.D provide students with the knowledge and skills to become leaders in their field.

 For UD undergraduates interested in a graduate degree, we offer several 4+1 programs.
 Building upon the strength of our undergraduate education programs, students can take graduate courses in their junior, senior and +1 year, allowing them to earn a bachelor’s and master’s degree in only 5 years.